esarks/SkylerThomas2/03_chapter-02-but-then-i-prayed-secular.md

 **2. Reaching Out as Surrender, Not Strategy**

-Here's what we get wrong: We treat prayer like a vending machine.
+Here's what we get wrong: The religious treat prayer like a vending machine.
 Insert the right words, push the right button (faith! persistence! positive thinking!), and out pops the answer we want.

 But swamp prayer isn't strategy.
 It's surrender.

-Not: "Universe, here's my five-point plan—please bless it."
+Not: "God, here's my five-point plan—please bless it."

 But: "I'm out of plans.
 I'm placing this in hands larger than mine because mine are empty."